 Shannon Beebe is an experienced attorney.
 Shannon joined our practice after more than five years of practicing law in Virginia and the District of Columbia.
-Very quickly she had her first B.C.
-Supreme Court trial.
+Very quickly she attended her first B.C.
+Supreme Court trial (a win).

-Shannon is currently articling with TGC and we anticipate that she will be called to the BC Bar in 2019.
+Shannon is currently articling with us and we anticipate that she will be called to the BC Bar in 2019.

 From 2016 she has focused exclusively on employment matters, prosecuting discrimination claims on behalf of employees ranging from construction and security workers to managers and executives.
 She has handled numerous mediations with state and federal human rights tribunals.
 She has also briefed and advocated several applications at court, including dispositive motions for summary judgment.
 She has appeared before state and federal judges, mainly in the Northern District of Virginia’s “rocket docket.”